samuel-skean/My_Raytracing_Adventures/rust/raytracer/.vscode/launch_json_readme.md

 This launch.json file should be *very close* to the default.
 The only difference I know of is that I added arguments so it could actually run the binary I gave it, on line 22.
 That change seemed to work, at least.

 I don't know, but I'm next gonna try rust-gdb on linux.
 I would try it on macOS, but I still really don't want to use brew or whatever, and I'm not quite ready to use the nix package manager yet.

+Me from later: Turns out *this* JSON (launch.json) does support comments, and I just wasn't outputting debug info in the dev profile.
+Whoops.
+Fixed now.